-When we returned to the surface, the party saw the Tower of Babil pulse with energy (it turned red, more like).
+When we returned to the surface, the party saw the Tower of Babil “pulse” with energy (it turned red, more like, with no pulsing at all).
 They decided to investigate, finding that the Dwarfs had noticed as well and had stationed their tanks about it.
 The tanks were mostly there to form an invisible wall and prevent us from leaving the immediate area, but weren’t these tanks supposed to be disassembled to construct real walls back at the city?
-One of the Dwarfs said that Dwarf Tanks were extra tough, but I don’t think that was meant as an excuse – more likely the writers realized pacifism makes for poor sequels when combat comes into play.
+One of the Dwarfs said that Dwarf Tanks were extra tough, but I don’t think that was meant as an excuse.
+More likely the writers realized pacifism makes for poor sequels when combat comes into play.

 But I’m skipping ahead.
 Mid-trip, we changed points of view again to meet up with Edge.
 He was heading to the party at Damcyan, despite his advisers saying that the party “ended hours ago.”
 Hey, have you got the impression that Square doesn’t even know how time works?
 The party ended hours ago and Edge’s kingdom is on the other side of the fucking planet, and Edge has no airships.
 But Edge wasn’t honestly going there in the first place.
 Instead, he disappeared into the nearby cave system, bound for the Tower of Babil.
 The monsters in the upper cave were no threat, but we lucked out by finding Palom and Porom’s ultimate accessory while we were searching the old refugee camp: one of the two Twin Stars.
 If we got both, we’d be able to improve their Dualcast ability!
 We found the second accessory inside the caves, in a chest that gave us trouble in the original FFIV, so we weren’t going to miss it this time around!
 Thanks to this small game’s bizarre, shared inventory, we’d be able to give these to the twins as soon as we cut back to them!